 - Gastric (stomach) ulcers

 - Increased cholesterol and triglyceride levels

 Note: Patients must never stop or reduce the prednisone without medical advice.
 The body normally produces small amounts of a chemical similar to prednisone.
 When a person takes in extra amounts of this substance, the body senses this and may reduce or stop its natural production of this chemical.
 Therefore, if a person suddenly stops taking the medication form of prednisone, the body may not have enough natural prednisone-like chemical available.
 Serious side effects may result.

-(Orthoclone OKT3) is an immunosuppressant used for people who are rejecting the transplant, for those in whom prednisone is not working well enough, and for those who cannot take tacrolimus or cyclosporine.
+- Muromonab-CD3 (Orthoclone OKT3) and thymoglobulin are immunosuppressants used for people who are rejecting the transplant, for those in whome oral medications are not working well enough.

-Nystatin vaginal suppository is an antifungal that prevents
+- Nystatin vaginal suppository is an antifungal that prevents vaginal yeast infection.

 Robert M McNamara, MD, FAAEM